MA and PsyD Programs in School Psychology

 What funding opportunities are available?

 Students in each of our training programs have the opportunity to engage in paid fieldwork experiences, which is rare in New Jersey.
-Please review the Fieldwork section for more information about the Supportive Schools Newark grant, through which we can offer paid second-year practicum and third-year internship opportunities to our MA/Certification and Traditional PsyD students who work in the Newark Public Schools.
+We can currently over paid practicum and internship opportunities to many MA/Certification students through grant-funded projects.
+Please reach out to Dr. Raffaele Mendez (raffaelemend@fdu.edu) if you are interested in learning about current opportunities.
 Advanced PsyD students have the option of completing their internship experience in their current district of employment, allowing them to maintain their salaried role.

 There are some opportunities to serve as a graduate assistant on campus (working daytime hours) and receive partial tuition reimbursement as a component of your pay.
 These opportunities do not arise each year, but when they do, our School Psychology students are often highly sought after to fill the roles, which often fit into the schedules of MA/Certification students.

-In addition to the practicum and externship opportunities through the Supportive Schools Newark grant, we have also had great success helping our MA/Certification students find employment as support staff in local school districts.
+In addition to the practicum and externship opportunities through grant-funded work in Bogota and Teaneck, we have also had great success helping our MA/Certification students find employment as support staff in local school districts.

 We also support our students who apply for awards such as the Frank J. Epifanio Minority Graduate Student Scholarship, which is offered annually by the New Jersey Association of School Psychologists (see www.njasp.org).

-Please feel to reach out for more details about any of these opportunities!
+Please feel free to reach out for more details about any of these opportunities!

 📢 Recent Happenings